 Toronto is one of those larger-than-life cities that offers more than any one person could see in five lifetimes, which makes decision-making all that much more difficult when traveling to this beautiful city.
-Aside from the double-decker buses, hockey games, and maple sugar candy souvenirs, there is plenty of fine shopping, entertainment, attractions, and events to choose from throughout Toronto.
+Aside from the double-decker buses, hockey games, and maple sugar candy souvenirs, there is plenty of fine shopping, dining, entertainment, attractions, and events to choose from throughout Toronto.

 See Toronto's Top Attractions and discover this beautiful city.